stephaneVercouillieBMID/slate/source/index.html.md

 (1)  "application/x-www-form-urlencoded" content type.

-We can see that you used "*/*, Accept: application/json,text/plain,*/*,."
+The following type should not be used. "*/*, Accept: application/json,text/plain,*/*,."

 (2) the returned media type will be "application/json".
 Be sure to accept it in the request.

-(3) POST is the only http method allowed to call this entry point.
-Do not use GET.
+(3) `POST` is the only http method allowed to call this entry point.
+Do not use `GET`.

 (4) You mentioned that you used your private key to encrypt the JWT token...